charya-s/obsidian-sync/05 - Content Creation/YouTube/Video Ideas/Throne and Liberty Pay-to-Win.md

 - Okay, what actually is Pay-to-Win?
 Let’s ask the Cambridge dictionary, which, for some bizarre reason, has an entry for it.
 - Okay, so it defines Pay-to-Win as “in computer games, involving or relating to the practice of paying to get weapons, abilities, etc. that give you an advantage over players who do not spend money”
 - All right, that’s pretty fair but I think we can condense that to, “in computer games, the practice of spending money to get an advantage over players who do not spend money”.
 That’s fair right?
-- Pay-to-Win certainly is a spectrum and we can mess around with this definition a lot, and if you’re interested in that, I’d recommend Josh Strife Hayes’ video on it which I’ll link in the description below.
-He’s sort of the voic
 - Well, by that standard, I’m sure for most of you, it’s hard to argue that Throne and Liberty *isn’t* pay to win, right?
 - Somehow, some people do argue that though, but - okay - before we get to that let’s just make sure T&L definitely does fit this definition.
 - There’s two main ways that stand out one first glance - the Lucent system that’s tied to the player marketplace and the battle-pass.